MARIO GUNDE PETERS & KELLEY

 Florida law presumes that the husband and wife are parents of the children born during their marriage, and they are both natural guardians of the children.
 Until July 1, 2023, the Mother was considered the natural guardian of a child born out of wedlock.
 With the new law change, a Father who has established paternity, such as signing an acknowledgment of paternity and being listed on the child’s birth certificate as the father, is also a natural guardian of the child and is entitled to and subject to the rights and responsibilities of a parent.

-If a father has not acknowledged paternity, he will need to have his paternity and parental rights established by the court.
-If necessary, a DNA test will be ordered to conclusively determine paternity.
+If a father has not acknowledged paternity, he must have his paternity and parental rights established by the court.
+If necessary, a DNA test will be ordered to determine paternity conclusively.

 Disestablishment Of Paternity